Blog > The 7 Branches of Yoga: Which One Is Right for You?

 Which Type of Yoga Is Best for You?

-“Exploring the different types of practice is a journey in itself to find your yogic path,” says Scheuch.
+“Exploring the different types of practice is a journey to find your yogic path,” says Scheuch.
 “What can start as a physical exercise can unfold into a life-changing experience towards inner and outer harmony.”

 In other words: Try it all.
 Embrace it all.
 Mix it up–or choose one type of yoga that best resonates with you.
 Either way, if you start to see your practice as a journey rather than a strategy for hitting a goal, you can’t go wrong, regardless of the practice you choose.